TKJohn/flowable-userguide/README.md

 # flowable-userguide
-Activit-fork-Flowable.
-Based on activiti-userguide 5.21 zh_CN.
-Merge flowable 6.0.0.rc1-snapshot and translate again.
+Merge flowable 6.0.1 user guide and translate into zh_CN.